 The Natural History Section can be contacted by:

 LLPS Natural History Section

 Indoor Meetings are usually held on Wednesday evenings twice a month from October to March.
 Meetings consist of a talk on some aspect of natural history by a knowledgeable speaker, either an invited expert or a member.
 Most talks use slides as illustrations, and sometimes include specimens or recordings.
 All talks are aimed at the amateur naturalist, since even those members of the Section who are experts in one area may know very little about another.

-All indoor meetings are held (unless otherwise stated) at 7.30 p.m. in the Lord Mayor's Room of the New Walk Museum, Leicester (the entrance door is up the wooden access ramp, off the Museum Car park).
+All indoor meetings are held with kind permission and support from Leicester City Council Arts and Museums Service in The Lord Mayor’s Room at New Walk Museum, Leicester.
+Please use the main Museum entrance.
 Car parking is available at the Museum (sat. nav. users - Princess Road West, LE1 6TP) and on the adjacent streets, and the Museum is within walking distance of the railway station and major bus routes.
-The room is open from 7.15 p.m. and proceedings usually finish around 9.30 pm.
+Unless otherwise stated the meeting room is open from 7.00 p.m. and proceedings finish by 9.30 pm.
 Members are invited to bring exhibits.
 Disabled access only is via the ramp at the side of the building where cars park.